porzione/v8-git-debian/README.md

 ### in short

-You need debian stuff: build-essential, debhelper, cdbs, etc.
+You need Debian stuff: build-essential, debhelper, cdbs, etc.
 And you need ruby and rake.

-Prepare v8 source tree and tools as described [here] (https://code.google.com/p/v8-wiki/wiki/UsingGit).
-Also will be helpful [this page] (https://code.google.com/p/v8-wiki/wiki/BuildingWithGYP).
+Prepare v8 source tree and tools as described in https://github.com/v8/v8/wiki/Building-from-Source Also will be helpful https://github.com/v8/v8/wiki/Building-with-Gyp

 In source tree run